 Civil Engineering: The Magazine of The American Society of Civil Engineers

 In November 2019's issue of Civil Engineering: The Magazine of The American Society of Civil Engineers The Martinsburg Roundhouse is focused on the History Lesson section.
 The title of the article by T.R.
 Witcher and is titled "Civil War and Labor Strikes: The Baltimore and Ohio Railroad Martinsburg Shops."

 Martinsburg Roundhouse | 100 Liberty Street | Martinsburg | West Virginia

 The Center includes 13 acres with three B&O Railroad shop buildings.
 The main attraction is the completely enclosed 1866 cast iron frame Roundhouse.
 It is situated along 1,000 feet of the Tuscarora Creek.
 The B & O Railroad shops operated until 1988.
 This site was active early in the Civil War and was the site of the first National Labor Strike of 1877.

 Saturday tours are from 10 AM - 4 PM, $5 per adult, $3 for students and children under 5 yrs are free.
 Private tours can be arranged.
 Cost is $35 for two and $5 for each additional person.
 Please call the Visitors Center.

 The Roundhouse will be closed for the Winter Season after 3 PM on the last Saturday in October.
 We plan on reopening on the first Saturday in April.
 Please call The Roundhouse at 304-260-4141 for information.

 The Roundhouse Center is known to be a wonderful site for photography.
-Many wedding photos, graduations, and many published scenery shots have been photographed here.
+The buildings and grounds can be a setting for wedding photos, graduations, holiday pictures and so much more!
+Photographs of the roundhouse have become published scenery shots.